Recorded & Past 2025 Live Events

 For 3rd to 6th Graders: Children's Collaborative Poetry Workshop

 with Aidan Cobb.
 This workshop empowers students to explore the connections between poetry, visual art, and self-expression in a fun, hands-on, and interactive way.
 Designed for third through sixth graders, it introduces poetry through engaging activities that inspire creativity.
 Children will participate in student-led discussions on poems, exploring figurative language and poetic devices.
 They will also make connections between poetry and visual art while creating their own poetry and artwork.
 As a final collaborative project, each child will contribute a poetic line—whether a metaphor, simile, or phrase—on a leaf-shaped cutout.
 These leaves will be added to a collective Poetry Tree, forming a shared piece of artistic expression.
+(Adults – come and hang out with the kids you bring!)

 Workshop: Inspiration Will Fail You!